ANKITH-PATIL/insurance__premium_ml_prediction/README.md

 CI: changing your code and sending the changes to the github
 CD: When the deployement criteria satisfies then the trigger is triggered

+I have done continuous deployement to the cloud(heroku) whenever there is something pushed onto the main branch of the GITHUB repository this trigger is added to the main.yaml file in the workflow of .github file

 ```
 how to clone from github repo
 ```